I am a middle school teacher in San Diego and was fortunate enough to attend a SHEG workshop in...

 Joel Breakstone directs the Stanford History Education Group.
 He received his Ph.D. from the Stanford Graduate School of Education in 2013.
 Along with Mark Smith and Sam Wineburg, he led the development of SHEG's assessment website, Beyond the Bubble.
 He received the Larry Metcalf Exemplary Dissertation Award from the National Council for the Social Studies in 2014.
 He holds a B.A. in history from Brown University and a M.A. in Liberal Studies from Dartmouth College.
 After graduating college, he taught high school history in Thetford, Vermont, for six years.
 His research focuses on how teachers use assessment data to inform instruction.

 Brad Fogo is an Assistant Professor of Education at San Francisco State University, where he teaches new history/social science teachers.
 He was previously the director of curriculum and professional development for SHEG.
 He now serves as a curriculum and professional development consultant to SHEG.
 A public school history teacher for nine years, he holds a Ph.D. in Curriculum and Teacher Education from Stanford.
 He has been involved in the research and development of several SHEG projects and has worked with teachers throughout the country with the Reading Like A Historian curriculum.
 His B.A. in history is from the University of Wisconsin-Madison, and he holds an M.A. in history from the University of Montana.
 His dissertation, a history of the California history standards, was awarded the Outstanding Dissertation Prize for 2010 from Phi Delta Kappa, the national honor society in education.

 Teresa Ortega is SHEG's project manager and divides her time among administrative tasks, communications, and contributing to curricula.
-She graduated from Stanford University with a B.A. in history in the major's public history and public service track.
-She's interested in Third World feminist history and in how public history is used as a tool for community building and identity construction.
-She has plans to one day explore these interests in the pursuit of a history Ph.D.
-In addition to working as SHEG's project manager, she acts as co-developer of a virtual museum of queer history at Stanford.
-She enjoys live music, vegetarian tacos, art installations, and longboarding.
+She graduated from Stanford University in 2012 with a B.A. in history in the major's public history and public service track.
+She's interested in women of color histories and in how public history is used as a tool for community building and identity construction.
+She enjoys comics, tacos, and gardening.